-If you’re like me, your journey to being financially free began with a desire to enjoy a lifestyle design curated by, and specifically for, you.
+If you’re like me, your journey to financial freedom began with a desire to enjoy a lifestyle design curated by, and specifically for, you.

 You want your daily schedule and work to align with your unique rhythms, intentions, passions, goals, and dreams.